-It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark "SUNGLASS HUT" by submitting substantial documents.
-The mark is being used by the Complainant worldwide and also in India in relation to its business.
+It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark "CREDIT MUTUEL" by submitting substantial documents.
+The disputed domain name contains Complainant's "CREDIT MUTUEL" Trademark in its entirety.
+The mark is being used by the Complainant worldwide and also in India & China in relation to its business.
 The mark has been highly publicized and advertised by the Complainant in both the electronic and print media; both in India and globally.
-According to the INDRP paragraph 3 it is the responsibility of the Respondent to find out before registration that the domain name he is going to register does not violate the rights of any proprietor/brand owner.